EMS Bell Helicopter Experienced Hard Landing

 According to the pilot, after takeoff and while approximately 100 feet in the air, the single-engine helicopter experienced a complete loss of engine power.
 The pilot performed an autorotation back to the originating helipad.
 The helicopter experienced a hard landing before coming to rest in an upright position.

-FAA INSPECTION
+FAA Inspection

 According to the Federal Aviation Administration (FAA) inspector that responded to the accident site, the helicopter’s lower fuselage sustained structural damage.